We may earn money or products from the companies mentioned in this post.

 With the macro life, wrecks, sharks, rays, pelagics, spinner dolphins, clear water, a beautiful underwater terrain, lots of fish, and beautiful onshore targets, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here: Best Underwater Cameras Compared and Reviewed

-Flights of less than two hours arrive in Fernando de Noronha Airport daily from Recife, Natal, and Rio.
+Flights of less than two hours arrive at Fernando de Noronha Airport daily from Recife, Natal, and Rio.
 There is a road that goes around the main island.
 Car or buggy rental runs $50-70 per day and there is regular cheap bus service running continuously from one end of the island to the other.
 Hitchhiking is also common.

 There are around 70 inns, resorts, hotels, guest houses and bed and breakfasts on Fernando de Noronha and 3 dive shops, two of which are affiliated with PADI and one with NAUI.
 With the limits on the number of visitors set at 460, it is best to book well in advance.
 This website is a good source for the available options and can arrange a booking:

 Fernando de Noronha Attractions (aside from scuba diving)